-Indestructible marks a leap in Diego’s musical evolution.
-Also, it pays tribute to his late wife, Amparo, and the great pianist, composer Bebo Valdes, who set his career on a new path.
+“Indestructible” marks a leap in Diego’s musical evolution.
+Also, it pays tribute to his late wife, Amparo, and the great pianist, and composer Bebo Valdes, who set his career on a new path.

-Recorded in New York, Miami, San Juan, Puerto Rico and Cali, Colombia as well as Jerez de la Frontera, Andalucia and Barcelona, Spain, Indestructible features sonero Oscar D’ Leon, pianists Gonzalo Rubalcaba and Larry Harlow, trumpeter Luis “Perico” Ortiz, Los Munequitos de Matanzas, percussionists Changuito and Roberto Roena among others.
+Recorded in New York, Miami, San Juan, Puerto Rico and Cali, Colombia, and Jerez de la Frontera, Andalucia, and Barcelona, Spain, “Indestructible” features sonero Oscar D’ Leon, pianists Gonzalo Rubalcaba and Larry Harlow, trumpeter Luis “Perico” Ortiz, Los Munequitos de Matanzas, percussionists Changuito and Roberto Roena among others.

-I can’t say enough about the pianist, Jaime Calabuch “Jumitus,” who accompanied El Cigala beautifully.
-And, the collective, whose sound and swing left nothing to be desired.
+I can’t say enough about the pianist Jaime Calabuch “Jumitus,” who accompanied El Cigala masterfully, and the collective, who left nothing to be desired.

 It was yet, another great evening at the historic Town Hall, a venue with a rich history and an integral part of the fabric of New York City.